alX-u/dosgame_SO/README.md

 4. Then you'll run this command to initialize Dosbox an run it in the VNC server:
 `docker run -p 6080:80 gdosbox_so`

+5. To just pull the image from our Docker Hub, run this command: `docker pull alx14/dosgames_so:dosboxgame`

-5. To access the emulator and play, go to: http://localhost:6080/vnc.html
+6. To access the emulator and play, go to: http://localhost:6080/vnc.html

-6. When you access the page you'll introduce the password: 123456
+7. When you access the page you'll introduce the password: 123456

-7. Play!
+8. Play!

 Note: To run another game simply replace the COPY DOOMS /dos/DOOMS with your game (for example COPY pacman /dos/pacman).